Samguyette/LA-surf/README.md

 - 📊 **Section Ribbon**: Top bar showing all sections with scores and wave heights
 - 🔄 **Auto-refresh**: Updates every 20 minutes with caching
 - 📱 **Responsive**: Works on desktop and mobile
+- 📍 **Real Buoy Locations**: Actual NOAA NDBC buoys and wave measurement stations in the LA area

 ## Tech Stack